SELab-2/OSOC-3/files/user_manual.md

 ### Viewing a student

-To view the details of a student, click on the student's name in the list on the lefthand side.
+To view the details of a student, click on the student's name in the list on the left-hand side.

 ### Making a suggestion for a student